weecology/sad-comparison/peerj_response_letter.md

 the methods section with lengthy descriptions of how individual functions from individual packages are used to analyze individual results.
 The appropriate place for that level of detail is in the openly available code associated with an analysis.
-Our code is publicly available under open source licenses: https://github.com/weecology/sad-comparison and we will archive this repository on Zenodo as part of the publication of this paper.
+Our code is publicly available under open source licenses at https://github.com/weecology/sad-comparison and we have now archived it on Zenodo and added a link to this archive in the paper.
 It can be run by anyone to replicate our results and read to look up individual function use if desired.

 > L.172-174: I do not agree with this sentence.
 The authors did not compare